Clay County School District (North Carolina): Test scores

 According to the Clay County School System's website, "Test Scores are consistently in the top 10% of all schools in North Carolina."
 Every year, since the inception of NC's ABC program, Hayesville Elementary has been rated exemplary and Hayesville Middle School has been classified as a School of Distinction or Excellence.
 Hayesville High School has had the best SAT scores of any school in the area.
 In 2025, Clay County Schools was the highest-ranking district in the state for 4th grade reading and second in the state for 4th grade math.
-The district ranked in the top ten for 6th grade English, 7th grade math, and 8th grade math.
+The district ranked in the top ten for 6th grade English and 8th grade math.
 In 2025, Clay County Schools was also the highest-scoring district for Math 3 in North Carolina.
 As of 2025, Clay County Schools ranks 13th overall for academic performance out of 115 districts in the state.
+As of 2026, Clay County Schools' third grade academics ranked seventh in the state, fifth grade ranked fourth, and seventh grade ranked second.
+Both seventh grade math and fifth grade reading ranked second in the state in 2026.
+Seventh grade reading and fifth grade science ranked fourth and fifth in the state respectively, as of 2026.